Los Angeles Grand Theft / Petty Theft Lawyer

 - When the defendant took the property she intended to deprive the owner of it permanently or to remove it from the owner’s possession for so extended a period of time that the owner would be deprived of a major portion of the value or enjoyment of the property.

-Defendant took a lawnmower from a neighbor, and when defendant took the mower he actually believed he was the rightful owner of the lawnmower.
-Defendant had earlier that year lent the neighbor a lawnmower nearly identical to the one the defendant took.
-At the time the defendant took the lawnmower, there was only one mower in the neighbor’s garage and the neighbor had repeatedly ignored defendant’s requests to return it.
+Defendant took a lawnmower from a neighbor, and when the defendant took the mower he actually believed he was the rightful owner of the lawnmower.
+The defendant had earlier that year lent the neighbor a lawnmower nearly identical to the one the defendant took.
+At the time the defendant took the lawnmower, there was only one mower in the neighbor’s garage and the neighbor had repeatedly ignored the defendant’s requests to return it.

 In this case, the defendant would likely not be guilty of theft, because of his belief the lawnmower was his and viewed objectively, his mistake was one a normal person might make.